BKFOE/Scraping-Tours-SQL/README.md

 # What is this project?
-This is a web app to scrape a website and email when a new tour is announced.
+A program that checks a music band's website and sends an email when there are new tours.
-### Web developments